drhsqlite/fossil-mirror/www/delta-manifests.md

 to exactly one parent.

 What unambiguously distinguishes this as a delta is the existence of the B-card.
 All deltas have a B-card and no other type of artifact has one.
 What also, but not unambiguously, distinguishes it as a delta is that it has only 17 F-cards, whereas a baseline manifest in that same repository has (as of this writing) 291 F-cards.
 In this particular case, the delta manifest is 1363 bytes, compared to 20627 bytes for the next checkin - a baseline manifest.
-That's a significant saving in F-cards, especially once a repository grows to a size of thousands of files.
+That's a significant saving in F-cards, especially if a repository contains thousands of files.
 That savings, however, comes with caveats which we'll address below.

 Trivia regarding the B-card: